 Maybe you'd like to sponsor one of the children below instead?
 Alternatively, you can try a different search or call our Supporter Care team on 01908 84 10 10 who can help you with your original search.

-- Children don't have enough to eat, and often go hungry.
+- Children don't get enough food to eat, and often go hungry.

 - Children get sick from drinking dirty water.

-Your sponsorship can change Kenia Yadira's world, and her community, for good.
+Your sponsorship can change Lahai's world, and his community, for good.